ArtLabBocconi/BeliefPropagation.jl/README.md

 ## TODO

-Problems to implement:
+Problems to be implemented:

 - coloring
 - xorsat
 - Potts models
 - Steiner tree

-Also, computation of Bethe free energy is missing.
+Computation of Bethe free energies is also missing.